wmodes/wesbot/README.md

 ssh [your_login]@[your_server_domain] clean default.git
 ```

-Wes, your AI-powered instructor, is ready to answer your questions and provide guidance in the world of new media, art, and game design.
+Your AI-powered instructor, is ready to answer your questions and provide guidance in the world of new media, art, and game design.

 Enjoy your learning journey with WesBot!